NYBA Making the Commercial Credit Decision

-“Jeff Judy was an excellent instructor.
+“Jeff was an excellent instructor.
 He made the course material interesting and entertaining.
 I learned a lot and feel that I will be a better banker after this course.”
-March 2017

 “Jeff is very knowledgeable and helped me see the big picture side of credit.
-His insight and comments will be very beneficial in my growth and job performance going forward.”
-November 2015
+His insights will be very beneficial in my growth and job performance going forward.”

 The curriculum is designed to build skills, increase confidence, enhance awareness and application of fundamental commercial financial and credit analysis tools.
 The course is also designed to help generate more constructive conversations with business owners, improve the quality of credit decisions, and increase the effectiveness of the resulting credit memos.
 Using this program provides your bank with the opportunity to promote from within and build a credit staff that understands your unique mission and culture.

 The course is intended to benefit anyone involved in the commercial credit decision making process, including:

 Participants should have a basic understanding of business financial statements.

 - Credit analysts and new commercial lenders (1-4 years of experience)